b1collector/elixir-kata/apps/kata02_karate_chop/README.md

 # [Kata02 - Karate Chop](http://codekata.com/kata/kata02-karate-chop/)

+## Day 1

+I decided to use the Enum library for everything the first day.
+It is going to be hard to switch to different approaches in future days.
+The Enum library is excellent for working with lists like this.

+A beautiful aspect of a well designed functional programming language, when the code was good enough to compile and get past the first three tests, all of the other tests could immediately pass.
+Functional languages are great at reducing the off-by-one errors so common in algorithms like these.

+## Kata

 The following is taken directly from the CodeKata.com site for reference.

 > A binary chop (sometimes called the more prosaic binary search) finds the